Southern California Rollout

 PokerMeet is starting in Southern California first.
 Here's why careful county growth creates a better home-game community while county updates stay open elsewhere.

-A lot of products want to look broad as fast as possible.
+A lot of launches want to look broad as fast as possible.

 That is not how we think about PokerMeet.